Desired outcome

 A fire and rescue service that improves the safety and wellbeing of its communities by reducing risks and incidents in the built environment.
 It does this through educating and regulating those responsible for keeping buildings safe to adopt safer behaviours and delivering proportionate and robust fire protection activities, complying with its statutory responsibilities.

-One with a competent protection workforce which are targeted in line with its community risk management plan, utilising data and business intelligence to optimise resources.
+One with a competent protection workforce which are targeted in line with its Community risk management plan, utilising data and business intelligence to optimise resources.
 It proactively plans, responds and adapts to the diverse and changing needs of its community, ensuring its services are equally available to all.

-A service with a learning and sharing culture, working collaboratively with others where appropriate, seeking to improve and innovate protection activities.
+A service with a learning and sharing culture, working collaboratively with Others where appropriate, seeking to improve and innovate protection activities.
 One that contributes to a more consistent national approach to reducing risk and keeping communities safe.

 Activity